AstraZeneca/awesome-drug-pair-scoring/README.md

 ## The Survey Paper

-This repository accompanies our survey paper [A Unified View of Relational Deep Learning for Polypharmacy Side Effect, Combination Therapy and Drug-Drug Interaction Prediction]().
+This repository accompanies our survey paper [A Unified View of Relational Deep Learning for Polypharmacy Side Effect, Combination Therapy, and Drug-Drug Interaction Prediction]().

 If you find the survey or this repository useful in your research, please consider citing our paper: